-QUOTES-Putin speaks at economic forum in the Russian far east | Business
+QUOTES-Putin speaks at economic forum in the Russian Far East | Business

 ON ECONOMIC TIES WITH THE WEST "In the spring, many foreign corporations rushed to leave Russia, believing that our country would suffer more from this than others.
 But now we are seeing how production and jobs in Europe are closing one after another.
 One of the main reasons for this, of course, is the severance of business ties with Russia.
 The competitiveness of European enterprises is declining because EU authorities themselves are depriving them of available raw materials, energy resources and sales markets."

 "In an attempt to resist the course of history, Western countries are undermining the key pillars of the world economic system, built over centuries.
 Before our very eyes, confidence in the dollar, euro and pound sterling as currencies in which it is possible to make settlements, to keep in reserves and denominate assets has been lost.
 We are moving away step by step from the use of such unreliable currencies that discredit themselves."
-ON GRAIN EXPORTS FROM UKRAINE
+ON GAS

+"First of all, our energy resources should be directed towards the development of our own country.
+This also applies to all primary energy sources and mineral resources.
+But we have so many of them that we are ready to meet the growing needs of everyone who wants to work with us...
+Having received natural gas from Russia for decades, the economies of Europe's leading countries had obvious competitive advantages on a global scale.
+If they think they do not need such advantages, this does not bother at all because the demand for energy resources in the world is very high."
+ON PROPOSAL TO CAP GAS PRICES

+"This is another (example of) stupidity.
+This is another non-market solution that has no prospects.
+All administrative restrictions in global trade only lead to imbalances and higher prices.
+What is happening in European markets is the result of the work of European specialists and the European Commission.
+We have always insisted that prices muar be formed based on long-term contracts and be tied to a market category such as prices for oil and oil products."
+ON NORD STREAM 1 AND NORD STREAM 2 PIPELINES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)